Plan

 To anchor forward expectations, however, I still find the estimation of assumed returns a question of interest.

-In terms of long-term real equity returns, last year I adopted an estimate 5.0 per cent this year based on the geometric mean of Australian equity returns over risk-free assets over the period 1883 to 2020.
-This figure remains unchanged this year, based on additional equity returns data up to 2023.
+In terms of long-term real equity returns, this year I have adopted an estimate 5.1 per cent based on the geometric mean of Australian equity returns over risk-free assets over the period 1883 to 2024.

 For my specific purposes, the geometric mean appears to continue to be more appropriate than the previously used average of the arithmetic and geometric mean, and its lower value also reflects lower expectations going forward.